niklasnson/TEN10-2017/TDDD12/kapitel1.md

 Three types of ordered single-level indexes were introduced: primary, clustering, and secondary.
 Each index is specified on a field of the file. primary and clustering indexes are constructed on the physical ordering field of a file, whereas secondary indexes are specified on nonordering fields as additional access structures to improve performace of queries and transactions.

 The field for a primary index must also be a key of this file, whereas it is a nonkey field for clustering index.
 A single-level index is an ordered file and is searcged using binary search.

+#### Secondary Indexes on Key Field

+  * Index on a non-ordering key field F
+    + Data file may be sorted or not
+  * Secondary index: additional sorted file whose records contain two fields:
+    + V - one of the values of F
+    + P - pointer to a disk block of teh data file
+  * One index record per data record

+#### Secondary Indexes on Non-Key

+  *

+#### Summary of Single-Level Indexes

+                                Index field used for            Index field not used for ordering the data file          ordering the data file

+Index field is key              primary index                   secondary index (key)

+Index field is not key          clustering index                secondary index (non-key)

+#### Multilevel Indexs

+  * Index on index (first level, second level, etc.)
+  * Works for primary, clustering, and secondary indexes as long as the first-level index has a distinct index value for every entry
+  * How many levels?
+    + Until the last level fits into a single disk block
+  * How many disk block accesses to retrive a random record?
+    + Number of index levels + 1
+  * When using a (static) multilevel index , record insertation, deletion, and update may be expensive because all the index levels are _sorted files_
+  * Solutions:
+    + Overflow area + periodic reorganization
+    + Dynamic multilevel indexes taht leave some space in index block for new entries (e.g., B-trees and B+-trees)

+### Database Technology
+## Dynamix Multilevel Indexes (B-trees and B+-trees)

+#### Search Trees

+#### B-Trees

+#### B+-Trees